J0N-C/J0N-C/README.md

 See my featured github projects below!

-Or if you're still curious about my previous architecture work, link to my old [architecture portfolio](https://issuu.com/jchiang91765/docs/portfolio_d9a2226ba4be14)
+Or if you're still curious about my previous architecture work, link to my old architecture portfolio:

 <!--